-Peter began to say to Jesus, "Look, we have left everything and followed you."
-He answered, "Truly I tell you, there is nobody who has left house or brothers or sisters or mother or father or children or fields, for my sake and for the sake of the good news, who will not receive a hundredfold now in this age, houses, brothers and sisters, mothers and children, and fields with persecutions, and in the age to come eternal life.
+Peter began to say to him, "Look, we have left everything and followed you."
+Jesus said, "Truly I tell you, there is no one who has left house or brothers or sisters or mother or father or children or fields, for my sake and for the sake of the good news, who will not receive a hundredfold now in this age, houses, brothers and sisters, mothers and children, and fields with persecutions, and in the age to come eternal life.
 But many who are first will be last, and the last will be first."

-When Sirach took part in the temple liturgy, he was filled with joy.
-His exuberance pours out while praising "the greatest among his associates, the glory of his people,, Simon the high priest" (Sir 50).
+When Sirach joined in the temple liturgy, he was filled with joy.
+His exuberance pours out while praising "the glory of his people, Simon the high priest" (Sir 50).
 What a contrast to the prophets who often excoriated the temple priesthood for their laxity and self-serving ambition.
 The words of Hosea capture this: "With you is my grievances, O High Priest.
 My people perish for want of knowledge.
-Since you have rejected knowledge, I will reject you as my priest, They feed on the sin of my people, and are greedy for their guilt (Hos 4:4-8).
+Since you have rejected knowledge, I will reject you as my priest."
+(Hos 4:4).

 The prophets called out passionately for social justice and kindness towards the poor.
-Micah has given this cause its most pity expression: "You have been told what is good, and what the Lord requires of you: Only to do the right and to love goodness, and to walk humbly with your God" (Mic 6:8).
-Isaiah reduced the entire law to hearing the orphan's plea and defending the widow (Isa 1:16).
-Orphans and widows were the accepted symbols of defenseless people.
-In a less fiery mode Sirach expresses the same concern for the poor, stating that works of charity are equivalent to offerings of fine flour on the altar.
-For him also, to refrain from evil and to avoid injustice is the best kind of sacrifice.
+Isaiah reduced the entire law to hearing the orphan’s plea and defending the widow (Isa 1:16).
+In a less fiery mode Sirach shares this concern for the poor, stating that works of charity are equivalent to offerings of fine flour on the altar.
+He agrees that to refrain from evil and to avoid injustice is the best kind of sacrifice.
 To worship God properly, we must be concerned for social justice.

 Sirach bids us never forget the poor, even in the midst of elegant ritual with its pomp and circumstance.
 If we will not listen to the gentle voice of this wise teacher, the prophets will fling their threats at our conscience.
 At moments of prayer, when we are closest to God, we must not forget the poor, for all of us in our deepest need, turn out to be God’s poor ones.